how to meet new friends

 Whether it’s a fitness class, a gaming group, or a discussion club, organized groups offer a space to connect with individuals who share similar interests.

 A word of caution: Remember, the goal isn’t necessarily to find best friends or your next new romantic partner; it’s about enjoying yourself alongside people who share common interests.
 Also, please don’t expect them to be aligned with all of your interests.
 Putting that kind of expectation can set you up for disappointment if you are not careful.
+I wrote about expectations in the social media post below.
+Click the link to join the conversation!

 6. Classes or Workshops: